-Anita’s views from both sides of the recruitment fence, in both her executive and non-executive capacities would make for a presentation I would certainly be lining up to hear.
+Anita’s views from both sides of the recruitment fence, in both her executive and non-executive capacities, would make for a presentation I would certainly be lining up to hear.

 Erin was a professional dancer for seven years, six of those years were with the Australian Ballet.
-After retiring from dancing, Erin worked as a flight attendant with Emirates Airlines before joining Drake as recruitment consultant in 2007.
+After retiring from dancing, Erin worked as a flight attendant with Emirates Airlines before joining Drake as a recruitment consultant in 2007.

-In 2010 Erin left Drake and formed two companies: Devlin Alliance, a recruitment agency and Infront Sports Consulting, which provides career transition services to professional athletes and coaches across Australia.
+In 2010 Erin left Drake and formed two companies: Devlin Alliance, a recruitment agency, and Infront Sports Consulting, which provides career transition services to professional athletes and coaches across Australia.

-Erin’s experience as an elite dancer, entrepreneur and consultant to elite athletes, would provide an insight into entrepreneurship and a high performance mindset that very few recruitment agency owners in Australia or New Zealand could match (Sam Hazeldine excepted).
+Erin’s experience as an elite dancer, entrepreneur, and consultant to elite athletes, would provide an insight into entrepreneurship and a high-performance mindset that very few recruitment agency owners in Australia or New Zealand could match (Sam Hazeldine excepted).

-Claire co-founded Wavelength International in 1999, after an initial (nearly) two year grounding as a recruitment consultant at Morgan & Banks.
+Claire co-founded Wavelength International in 1999, after an initial (nearly) two-year grounding as a recruitment consultant at Morgan & Banks.
 Since 1999, Wavelength has grown to be one of the highest profile recruitment agencies for the health sector, in the country with over 60 employees and a string of awards including a consistent listing in the annual BRW Great Places to Work list.

-Wavelength have led the way for the recruitment industry in promoting recruitment as a career and for using a creative and innovative careers site to engage potential employees.
+Wavelength has led the way for the recruitment industry in promoting recruitment as a career and for using a creative and innovative careers site to engage potential employees.
 The Wavelength office is an example of a modern workplace that engages and inspires.

-I am sure Claire would have an enormous amount to share about Wavelength’s fifteen year journey to becoming an employer of choice.
+I am sure Claire would have an enormous amount to share about Wavelength’s fifteen-year journey to becoming an employer of choice.